Portway Family Practice

 - Your first point of contact with a clinician will be on the telephone and/or a video consultation if appropriate – if you need to be seen, then they will arrange for you to be seen face to face.

-- Patients are required to call at 8:00am on the day for an appointment, this allows us to plan the surgery and if urgent ask the clinician to call you sooner.
-If you are calling after this time, we cannot guarantee you an telephone or video consultation.
+- Patients are required to call at 8:00am on the day for an appointment, appointments are available daily, this allows us to plan the surgery and if urgent ask the clinician to call you sooner.
+If you are calling after this time, we cannot guarantee you a telephone or video consultation.

 - If it is appropriate for you to be seen at home, we will arrange to visit you